Perry County, Tennessee: Late 20th century

-By the 1930s, Perry County had acquired a reputation as a hotbed of illicit alcohol production.
-Its isolated nature on the eastern edge of a Federal law enforcement district meant that prohibition officers rarely operated in the area, allowing moonshine operations to run unimpeded.
-Liquor would be distributed to dealers in neighboring Hickman County for sale.
-Recovery from the Great Depression was slow in the county.
-By the late 1940s, wages had improved from their nadir in the 1930s, although unemployment was high among the predominant industries of farming and forestry.
 In 1958, Interstate 40 was completed in Tennessee, crossing the length of the state but passing 4 mi north of the county.
 Following this, businesses began to leave the county for locations nearer urban areas and adjacent to the highway; and when two garment factories and an automobile parts plant ceased operations, the conditions were set for long-term economic stagnation.